-- Risk assessment tools or instruments should not be considered complete solutions to the difficulties associated with interpreting risk.
+Risk assessment tools or instruments should not be considered complete solutions to the difficulties associated with interpreting risk.
 However, they can help identify and structure relevant information and make assessments as informed and consistent as possible.

-- Even with specialist tools, the knowledge, experience and expertise of assessors remain critical.
+Even with specialist tools, the knowledge, experience, and expertise of assessors remain critical.
 Whilst some SPJ frameworks contain ‘relevance ratings’ that highlight particularly significant factors, assessors must have the skills to weigh risk factors and put them in context as well as the confidence to apply discretion when using risk assessment instruments.

-- Effective staff training is vital.
+Effective staff training is vital.
 Those conducting risk assessments need to be trained and supported to ensure tools are used accurately and consistently.

-- The predictive ability of risk assessment methods has not yet been fully evaluated.
+The predictive ability of risk assessment methods has not yet been fully evaluated.
 The comparatively low number of terrorism offences makes predictive risk assessment difficult.

-- Measuring changes in dynamic risk factors, or those that vary over time or in response to treatment, is a complex process.
+Measuring changes in dynamic risk factors, or those that vary over time or in response to treatment, is a complex process.
 Doing so requires multiple assessments that can be compared over time.
 Research from non-terrorism related offending highlights that risk assessments should be carried out frequently to strengthen their capacity to accurately predict future risks, something known as predictive validity.

 Further research is needed to understand how risk assessment tools are used in practice and how they can best be integrated and combined in the evaluation and decision-making process.
 Guidance about how to integrate different tools would help support practitioners and avoid inconsistencies in how assessments are carried out.

-Clemmow, C., Schumann, S., Salman, N, and Gill, P. (2020).
+- Clemmow, C., Schumann, S., Salman, N, and Gill, P. (2020).
 The Base Rate Study: Developing Base Rates for Risk Factors and Indicators for Engagement in Violent Extremism.
 Journal of Forensic Sciences, 65:3, 865-881.

-Geurts, R., Anders Granhag, P., Ask, K. and Vrij, A. (2017).
+- Geurts, R., Anders Granhag, P., Ask, K. and Vrij, A. (2017).
 Assessing threats of violence: Professional skill or common sense?
 Journal of Investigative Psychology and Offender Profiling, 14:3, 246–259.

-Lloyd, M. (2019).
+- Lloyd, M. (2019).
 Extremism Risk Assessments: A Directory.
 Centre for Research and Evidence on Security Threats report.

-Logan, C. (2017).
+- Logan, C. (2017).
 Reporting Structured Professional Judgement, in S. Brown, E. Bowen and D. Prescott (eds.), The Forensic Psychologist’s Report Writing Guide, London: Routledge, 82–93.

-Van der Heide, L., Van der Zwan, M. and Van Leyenhorst, M. (2017).
+- Van der Heide, L., Van der Zwan, M. and Van Leyenhorst, M. (2017).
 The Practitioner’s Guide to the Galaxy – A Comparison of Risk Assessment Tools for Violent Extremism.
 International Centre for Counter-Terrorism report.

 - Vergani, M., Iqbal, M., Ilbahar, E. and Barton, G. (2018).
 The Three Ps of Radicalization: Push, Pull and Personal.
 A Systematic Scoping Review of the Scientific Evidence about Radicalization into Violent Extremism, Studies in Conflict & Terrorism, DOI: 10.1080/1057610X.2018.1505686

-As part of CREST’s commitment to open access research this report is available under a Creative Commons BY-NC-SA 4.0 licence.
-For more details on how you can use our content see here.
+As part of CREST’s commitment to open access research, this text is available under a Creative Commons BY-NC-SA 4.0 licence.
+Please refer to our Copyright page for full details.